 Inventory management software

-An inventory management system (IMS) is software for tracking inventory, controlling stock levels, handling orders, sales, reports, and more.
+An inventory management system (IMS) is software for tracking inventory, controlling stock levels, handling orders, sales, returns, reports, and more.
 It helps automate the previously manual processes and increases efficiency, accuracy, and speed of operations.

 There are two main types of IMSs:

 - perpetual system that manages inventory in real-time, and

 - periodic system that conducts occasional counts of stock and provides periodic updates.

 Well, the pros and cons are obvious.
 Periodic systems are cheaper, simpler, and offer more limited capabilities, while perpetual ones require more investments and are more advanced, providing real-time visibility and control.
 However, different businesses require different solutions and approaches so the choice depends on your specific needs.